gary8564/2024-EESTec-Hackathon/README.md

 ## Idea Description

 Our goal is to enhance the customer experience.
-To achieve the goal, generative AI should identify pain points and evaluate product popularity by analyzing customer requests.
+To achieve this goal, generative AI should identify pain points and evaluate product popularity by analyzing customer requests.

 ## Requirements